 A document landlords must give tenants within 30 days of receiving a deposit, alongside deposit protection.
 It tells the tenant which scheme holds the deposit, how to reclaim it and how to raise a dispute.
 Failure to serve it can result in a penalty of 1-3 times the deposit.

 A government-approved ombudsman scheme for property-related complaints.
 Letting agents in England must be members of a redress scheme (The Property Ombudsman or Property Redress Scheme).
-The Renters Rights Act 2025 extends mandatory redress to private landlords.
+The Renters’ Rights Act 2025 provides for a separate Landlord Ombudsman that private landlords will have to join, but that scheme is not open — the Government’s roadmap expects mandatory membership in 2028.

 The legal requirement on all private landlords in England to check every adult occupier has the legal right to rent in the UK before the tenancy starts.
 Introduced by the Immigration Act 2014.
-Fines: £1,000 per adult for a first offence, rising to £20,000 for repeat breaches.
+Civil penalties: up to £10,000 per occupier for a first breach, rising to £20,000 for repeat breaches (since 13 February 2024).

 A possession notice served under Section 8 of the Housing Act 1988 citing a specific ground.
 From 1 May 2026 this is the only route to possession in England.
 Common grounds: Ground 1 (landlord moving in), Ground 1A (sale), Ground 8 (3 months' arrears).